- Liabilities Accounting

 Benefits of Triple Net Lease for the Investor

 There are a couple of eligibility criteria that the investor has to have to use a triple net lease for leasing their properties.
 The first point is the investor should have a net worth of $1 million that too without including the primary residence she owns.
 Or else, The investor should have an income of $200,000 or $300,000 if you are applying as a joint filer.
-The second point is let’s say that you are a small investor and you don’t have the prescribed income or the net worth, can you not go for triple net lease?
+The second point is let’s say that you are a small investor and you don’t have the prescribed income or the net worth, can you not go for a triple net lease?
 The answer is yes but it is subject to a criterion.
 To participate in this net lease, the smaller investors should invest in real estate investment trusts (REITs) that concentrate on the similar properties in the portfolio of the investor.

 What Benefits the Lessee Would get?